 Consistently ranked in the top ten of the UN's Human Development Index, Canada has one of the highest living standards in the world.
 The nation realizes the importance of good and higher education, and which is why, Canada's public education is sponsored by provincial, federal as well as the local governments.
 Thus, it also witnesses one of the topmost enrollment rates in post-secondary to Masters Degree.

 There are a plethora of options for the students seeking for master degree in Canada. the general requirement involves having a bachelor's degree from any accredited university, the written application, reference letters and an acclaimed standardized examination like GRE, TOEFL/IELTS/MELAB or GMAT.
 Let have a look why Canada is a favorite choice for students to pursue their higher education:

 - Easily available scholarships for all country students

 - Low tuition fee

 Some of the Cheap Universities in Canada for Masters Degree are as follows

-Universite de Sherbrooke, Brandon University, The University of Winnipeg (for international Students).
-University Tuition fees doesn't vary a lot in Canada (as compared to US).
+Universite de Sherbrooke, Brandon University, The University of Winnipeg (for International Students).
+University Tuition fees don't vary a lot in Canada (as compared to the US).

 The master course fees for different streams are: